Rainer Wieland

-Rainer Wieland (born 19 February 1957 in Stuttgart) is a German politician and member of the European Parliament for Germany.
+Rainer Wieland (born 19 February 1957 in Stuttgart) is a German politician who has been serving as a member of the European Parliament for Germany since 1997.
 He is a member of the Christian Democratic Union, part of the European People's Party.
 He has been a member of the European Parliament since 1997 and one of its vice-presidents since 2009.
 His area of responsibility as a member of the European Parliament includes the Stuttgart administrative district.
 Since 2011, Wieland has been president of the non-partisan Europa-Union Deutschland (Union of European Federalists Germany).

 Education and profession

-He studied law in Tübingen and Heidelberg and completed his legal clerkship in Stuttgart.
+Wieland studied law in Tübingen and Heidelberg and completed his legal clerkship in Stuttgart.

-Rainer Wieland is a lawyer.
+Wieland is a lawyer.
 He is founding partner of the law firm "Theumer, Wieland & Weisenburger" in Stuttgart, which was established in 1992.
 There he is responsible for European law and family law.